department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 - You're in a coma with brain injury measured at a Glasgow Coma Score of 8 or less that lasts for at least 15 consecutive days.

-**Traumatic Brain Injury resulting in inability to perform at least 2 Activities of Daily Living (ADL):**
+**Traumatic brain injury resulting in inability to perform at least 2 Activities of Daily Living (ADL):**

 You're eligible for this benefit if the description below is true for you.

-- You're unable to independently perform at least 2 of 6 ADL (bathing, continence, dressing, eating, toileting and transferring) and your inability lasts for at least 15 consecutive days.
+- You're unable to independently perform at least 2 of 6 ADL (bathing, continence, dressing, eating, toileting, and transferring), and your inability lasts for at least 15 consecutive days.
 You're considered unable to perform an activity independently if you **require** assistance to perform the activity.

 **Note:** Requires assistance is defined as:
 - Physical assistance: when you require hands-on assistance from another person